 Simon Davies from Norman F Brown completely agrees.

 “The December and the Christmas period is a great time to try to sell your property as the quality of the buyer is higher than at any other time of the year,” he said.
 “If someone is out house hunting around Christmastime, it generally means they are motivated to buy quickly.
 The speculative, non-motivated viewings decrease as people are busy preparing for Santa and won’t go out to view unless they must.
 There also tends to be less properties for sale around this time of year and therefore less competition to compete against for a buyer’s attention.”

 Justin Flanagan from Charles Eden agrees that there is a much higher number of motivated buyers and sellers, and the ‘the viewing to sale ratio’ is much higher at other times of year.
 “From a buyer’s point of view, there is not so much competition and the sellers are probably motivated to move,” he said.

 If you’re thinking of making the most of the Christmas attention, it’s a good idea to think ahead.
 “Try and instruct your agent prior to putting up any Christmas decorations,” says Gina Burbidge from Royston & Lund.
 “This prevents the photos from looking dated if it doesn’t sell instantly.”

 In the New Year, there will be a rush of people looking to buy and sell.
 Why not beat the rush by getting your sale registered or getting to know the market in December?

-“January 2nd is one of the busiest days for us at Drivers & Norris,” said Steve Barron.
+“January 2nd is one of the busiest days for us,” said Drivers & Norris,.
 “There aren’t likely to be too many viewings happening over the Christmas period, but it’s nevertheless a great time to get some viewings lined-up for the New Year.